St. Mary's High School (Kitchener): History

 The school was granted $345,000 for facility improvements funded primarily by the Hallman Foundation which included developing their multi-purpose court, green gym, and park benches thanks to the work of The Legacy Committee.

 Several notable events have occurred at the new school since its opening in 2002.
 These events include: a bomb scare in 2004, again in September 2010 and again in April 2016, a fire in the central stairwell in 2005, and a chemical scare in 2006.
 Also, in 2008, an E. coli scare emerged in the school's cafetorium, affecting several students.
 An anonymous caller made threats to students and staff resulting in a two-day closure on May 29 and 30, 2024.

 In June 2011, the school received its first silver Certification in the WCDSB from Ontario Eco-School. with addition in June 2013 they arrive another silver Certification with Eco-School.

 The school's motto Virtus et Scientia, meaning Virtue and Knowledge, has continued to be written in the lives of their graduates.
 As an extension to the school's classic motto, Virtus et Scientia, they have implemented their mission statement "Where Kindness Matters, Community Grows!".

-The school promotes this motto at the end of all of its announcements and makes sure to spread positivity around their school community.
-As a celebration of kindness, each year the school holds an annual Kindness Matters barbecue to sum up a fantastic year.
-This allows for all students to share a common lunch and join in participating in different games and activities while enjoying a free barbecue lunch and other great snacks.
+The school uses its motto at the conclusion of its announcements and promotes a positive school community.
+As part of its emphasis on kindness, the school holds an annual Kindness Matters barbecue at the end of the school year.
+The event provides students with a shared lunch and includes games and other activities, with barbecue food and snacks provided to attendees.

 In 2019, the Ion light rail system (LRT) brought passenger rail service to its newly constructed Block Line station, located one block from SMHS.
 This has allowed for easier and more convenient transportation for students.